 For procurement leaders, the shift from on-premise to cloud is just one of the many factors that are changing the landscape of how enterprise organizations purchase (or subscribe to) software and SaaS applications.

 The New Face of Procurement

-As a recent article by Jon Hansen eloquently states, procurement is a brand new game, with new rules requiring new skill sets that previous generations didn’t possess.
+As a recent article by Jon Hansen eloquently states, procurement is a brand-new game, with new rules requiring new skill sets that previous generations didn’t possess.
 “The fact is that the role and value of procurement as defined by those outside of the profession, has changed dramatically.
-It has evolved from being a functional job to a strategic position.”
+It has evolved from being a functional job to a strategic position,” Hansen said.

 Procurement used to be a functional job, as the article called it, where team members sent out lengthy RFPs and reviewed all of the responses before making a purchasing decision.
 The process often required weeks or months of evaluation before findings and recommendations were presented to the executive team or other internal stakeholders.